Amber Alert: Virginia 7-month-old possibly abducted by sex offender

 Police said Kennedy abducted the child after assaulting her mother at a Kwik Stop on Riverside Drive in Danville, Virginia.

-Authorities said the pair was last seen leaving the gas station and could be headed to North Carolina.
+Authorities said the pair was last seen leaving the gas station in Randolph County and could be headed to North Carolina.

-The pair may be in a gold Suzuki with NC license tag number FAA1873.
+The pair may be in a gold 2007 Suzuki Forenza with one of two North Carolina license plates: EKZ 5093 or FAA 1873.

+Other vehicles Kennedy has access to are a burgundy Toyota Camry, blue Jeep Cherokee and a Dodge truck.
+Kennedy likely is using the FAA-1873 tags on one or more of these vehicles, Virginia State Police said.

 The vehicle also has a Johnny's Auto Sales emblem on the trunk.